I’ve Lost You Only to Discover That I Have Gone Missing

 My silence will not protect me now, my voice is out.

-This Arts Council England and Surrey Arts/Dance 21 supported dance theatre production is grounded in the autobiographical experiences of people’s diverse relationships.
+This Arts Council England and Surrey Arts/Dance 21 supported dance production is grounded in the autobiographical experiences of people’s diverse relationships.
 The work emerges directly from the Moving Kinship hubs with families affected by young onset dementia.
-In probing the complexities of dementia, this immersive dance theatre production tackles social and medical taboos about loss, intimacy, vulnerability, consent and othering – inviting audiences to re-imagine everyday relating as small acts of embodied resistance.
-Informed by ongoing feminist research, the work considers that dementia-friendly values are ubiquitous and can enrich our perceptions and relating in human and more-than-human ways.
-Since the work-in-progress tour to 11 venues during 2017-18 (UK, Norway, The Netherlands), and now a production upscale, the work has spanned the deaths of three parents in the artistic team, and a pandemic.
+In probing the complexities of dementia, this production tackles social and medical taboos about dispossession, intimacy, vulnerability, consent and othering – inviting audiences to re-imagine everyday relating as small acts of embodied resistance.
+Shaped by ongoing feminist research, and Judith Butler’s work on loss and the politics of mourning in particular, this dance work considers how dementia-friendly values are ubiquitous and can enrich our perceptions and relating in human and more-than-human ways.
+Since the work was first developed in 2017 it has toured in the UK and internationally.
+Each production is responsive to different audiences and venues.
+This artistic work has spanned the deaths of three parents in the artistic team, and a pandemic.

 Watch the TRAILER